RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - It was accordingly impossible for a provider of IVF services to obey both Acts
       - REMOVED VIA ENGINEERS V ADELAIDE CASE
 - Conferral of rights
-  - In Clyde Engineering v Cowburn (1926) 37 CLR 466, Knox CJ and Gavan Duffy J stated (at 478) that two laws will be inconsistent with each other under s 109 when a State law “takes away a right conferred” by the Commonwealth.
+  - In Clyde Engineering v Cowburn (1926) 37 CLR 466, Knox CJ and Gavan Duffy J stated (at 478) that two laws will be inconsistent with each other under s 109 when a State law "takes away a right conferred" by the Commonwealth.
     - Thus, a State law will be invalid if it alters, impairs or detracts from the operation of a federal law.
   - Colvin v Bradley Bros Pty Ltd (1943) 68 CLR 15
     - relevant employers could employ females to work in the industries covered by the award, which included milling machines.